What is Azure Static Web Apps?

 The workflow of Azure Static Web Apps is tailored to a developer's daily workflow.
-Apps are built and deployed based off code changes.
+Apps are built and deployed based on code changes.

-When you create an Azure Static Web Apps resource, Azure interacts directly with GitHub or Azure DevOps to monitor a branch of your choice.
-Every time you push commits or accept pull requests into the watched branch, a build automatically runs and your app and API is deployed to Azure.
+When you create an Azure Static Web Apps resource, Azure interacts directly with GitHub or Azure DevOps, to monitor a branch of your choice.
+Every time you push commits or accept pull requests into the watched branch, a build automatically runs and your app and API deploys to Azure.

 - Integrated API support provided by Azure Functions with the option to link an existing Azure Functions app using a standard account.

-- First-class GitHub and Azure DevOps integration where repository changes trigger builds and deployments.
+- First-class GitHub and Azure DevOps integration that allows repository changes to trigger builds and deployments.